-4 AIS OPERATION
+4. AIS OPERATION

-The FURUNO AIS (Automatic Identification System) model FA-100 exchanges with other AIS-fitted ships all data and information required by the SOLAS 1994 as amended.
+The FURUNO AIS (Automatic Identification System) model FA-100 or FA-150 exchanges with other AIS-fitted ships all data and information required by the SOLAS 1994 as amended.
 However, they are displayed in text form.
-By interfacing the FA-100 with this radar, the AIS information is graphically indicated together with the radar and ARP information.
+By interfacing the FA-100 or FA-150 with this radar, the AIS information is graphically indicated together with the radar and ARP information.